Harmonised service of social value: Assignments

 The number 116 112 will not be used in order to avoid confusion with the single European emergency number 112.
 In addition, the number 116 116 is in use in Germany as an anti-fraud hotline.

 A reservation by the commission obligates member states to make the numbers available for registration by interested parties.
 However, the listing of a specific number and the associated harmonised service of social value does not carry an obligation for member states to ensure that the service in question is provided within their territory.

 National implementations

-Each service is now available in at least part of the EU and the UK.
-The 116 117 medical assistance line is the least-widely implemented so far, having only been activated in Austria, Germany, and former EU-member Great Britain.
+Each service is now available in at least part of the EU, plus EEA and the UK.
+The 116 117 medical assistance line is the least-widely implemented so far, having only been activated in Austria, Germany, most Italian regions, and former EU-member Great Britain.
 By contrast, the 116 000 missing children line is active in 27 countries and the 116 111 child helpline is available in 22 countries.